Swiss Train Deployments and Custom Software

 From Ember to You

-Obviously, we are not all writing open-source software with lots of contributors, users, and in an early stage of development with lots of features to ship.
-But there are direct parallels to all kinds of common development processes, and benefits, as well.
+Obviously, we’re not all developing open-source software with lots of contributors, users, and features to ship.
+But there are direct parallels to many types of common development projects and business processes.

 Benefits to Maintainers (i.e., Management)